Pitt Ohio: Service area

 The company's direct LTL service area is the Mid-Atlantic and Midwest US.
 The company is under shared ownership with LTL carriers Dorhn Transfer, US Special Delivery, US Cargo, and Ross Express with which it interlines freight.
 Its interline agreements with other carriers in the US and Canada provide LTL services across both countries.
-Sister company US Cargo also offers package delivery services and collaborates with Pitt Ohio for these services.

 As of March 2023, the company had 24 terminals located in Pennsylvania, Ohio, Virginia, West Virginia, New Jersey, Maryland, Indiana, Michigan, Illinois, and New York.
 In January 2024, Pitt Ohio purchased the a 57-acre terminal from Yellow Corporation for $19.3 million.

 Services

 Pitt Ohio groups its services into four areas: